bsav2-sudo/bsav2-sudo-Cybersecurity/HelloWorld.md

 #### 1. Network Analysis with Wireshark

+<code>Wireshark</code> <code>IPv4 and IPv6</code> <code>TCP and UDP</code> <code>Network Forensics</code> <code>Traffic Analysis</code>

 In this project, I use **Wireshark** to analyse existing PCAP files to look at normal and malicous traffic behaviour to differentiate and find IOC's through these PCAP's.
 These include looking at the <code>TCP and UDP Protocols </code> , <code> HTTP Requests and Posts </code> , <code> IPv4 and ARP Traffic </code> and more.
 This project looks at a range of PCAP files such as DOS attacks, Malware Analysis, Scanning via nmap and more.

+#### 3. IDS and IPS with Snort

+<code>IDS and IPS</code> <code>Snort</code> <code>Rule Making</code> <code>Traffic Analysis</code> <code>IP Headers</code>

+In this networking security project.
+I use **Snort** to create IDS and IPS rules - testing these rules actively to see how they work within Snorts reporting as well as making adjustments where necessaru to complete these rules.
+This project also implements the use of **Scapy** to create manipulated packets to be able to test these IDS/IPS rules.
+Furthermore - this project looks at some of the Community rules created, analysing these rules and the use case of these in a real-world scenario.

+#### 8. Investigation into Emerging Techniques in Cybersecurity

+<code>Research Project</code> <code>Cybersecurity News</code> <code>Emerging Threats</code> <code>Patching and Vulnerability Assesment</code>

+This documentation is a research blog into the latest emerging techniques that hackers and the like are using to bypass IT Security - using resources such as LinkedIn's Cyber News, NCSC News as well as other reputable sources.
+The aim of this blog is to highlight the emerging and fast paced environment of Cybersecurity, being able to identify new vulnerabilities and identifying new risks as soon as possible.

 ### Tools 🖥️🥼